Augmenting astrophysical scaling relations with machine learning: application to reducing the Sunyaev-Zeldovich flux-mass scatter: Discussion

 \subsection{Combining SZ and X-ray observations}

-Data from X-ray surveys and SZ surveys can provide complementary information.
+In the coming decade, numerous clusters will be probed with both X-ray (e.g., eROSITA survey \cite{Liu22, Chi22}) and SZ surveys (e.g., SO).
+Let us now discuss ways in which these surveys can provide complementary information.
 The advantage of X-ray surveys over SZ surveys is their higher resolution.
-On the other hand, the disadvantage is that they probe the cluster thermal energy indirectly (assumptions about the gas density and temperature profiles are needed to estimate the integrated pressure in X-ray surveys, whereas it is directly measured in SZ surveys).
+On the other hand, their disadvantage is that they probe the cluster thermal energy indirectly (assumptions about the gas density and temperature profiles are needed to estimate the integrated pressure in X-ray surveys, whereas it is directly measured in SZ surveys).
 Using $Y_\textup{conc}$ enables one to exploit this complementary behavior.

 There are other advantages of combining SZ and X-ray surveys.
 Cross-calibration across different wavelength measurements generally helps in minimizing the possible systematics in individual measurements such as projection effects (see e.g., \cite{Men10}).
 Sometimes, $Y_\mathrm{spherical}$ reported by SZ surveys use an X-ray-derived estimate of the aperture size (as the cluster radii could be poorly measured by SZ surveys alone).
 X-ray and SZ surveys have different redshift dependence: the selection function of SZ surveys flattens towards higher redshifts, while X-ray surveys favour low-redshift systems.
-Combination of SZ and X-ray data can also help in removing outliers (e.g., recently merged clusters which deviate from the power-law relationship) and further tighten the $Y$-$M$ relation \citep{Yan10}; we leave an analysis of removing outliers with TNG300 and CAMELS clusters to a future study.
+Combination of SZ and X-ray data can also help in removing outliers (e.g., recently merged clusters which deviate from the power-law relationship) and further tighten the $Y$-$M$ relation \citep{Yan10}.